Thursday, December 31, 2009

 The Inevitable

-Rewinding to twenty five years when the nights were longer than the days back in Ernakulam in BOSBIG, Am certain that neither did I nor would the rest of the folks, we made, seldom have thought about old age, death or the unknown bend around the corner.
+Rewinding to twenty-five years when the nights were longer than the days back in Ernakulam in BOSBIG, I am certain that neither I nor the rest of the folks have seldom thought about old age, death, or the unknown bend around the corner.

 But then why now?

-An answer would be those twenty five years of life since has chastened ones consciousness...
-The hubris and audacity towards life that youthful times harbored has been vanquished by the harsh and pertinent realities of life.
+An answer would be those twenty-five years of life since, have chastened one's consciousness...
+The hubris and audacity of youth have been vanquished by the harsh realities of life.

-So then, life has to move on sometimes ebbing gently, at times tumultuously but the brittleness of life has always to be remembered.
+So then, life has to move on, sometimes ebbing gently and at times tumultuously, but the brittleness of life has always to be remembered.

-Though the poet sang for it, is it worth to ask for another chance?
-This world no longer harbors the gentle sparkle of the moon light nor does the eternal dew shower like pristine white plumes, nor is it enchanting anymore.
+Though the poet sang for it, is it worth asking for another chance?
+This world no longer sees the gentle sparkle of the moonlight, nor does the eternal dew shower like pristine white plumes, nor is it enchanting anymore.

 Wednesday, August 26, 2009